Director & Curator

 Phone: (931) 221-7785

 Rob oversees many of the day-to-day operations of the Herbarium (mounting, filing, databasing, loan requests) and the work of the undergraduates and volunteers.
 While working at APSC he has also conducted research on the community ecology of Western Highland Rim Barrens.
-He is interested in pursuing graduate work in dendrochronology.
+He has just accepted a Graduate Research Assistantship to pursue a M.S. degree in Dendrochronology at the University of Arizona's Laboratory of Tree Ring Research.

 Native Plant Teaching & Research Garden Manager